tinymovr/Tinymovr/docs/hardware/guide.rst

 * Tinymovr R5.x can be powered from a 12-38V (3S-9S) power source.

+* Tinymovr M5.x can be powered from a 12-38V (3S-9S) power source.

 With the power source off/disconnected, connect the power leads observing correct polarity.
 Turn on/connect the power source.
 Upon successful power-up, the onboard LED should light up.

 .. note::
-   Each Tinymovr board has a capacitance of around 500μF (R3.x) / 160μF (R5).
+   Each Tinymovr board has a capacitance of around 500μF (R3.x) / 200μF (R5) / 50μF (M5).
 Such capacitance can introduce significant inrush current upon power-on, especially if several boards are connected to the same power supply.
 To prevent damage to components from overcurrent, the use of an inrush current limiter or a current-limited power supply is advised.
+We offer a `Power Distribution and protection device <https://tinymovr.com/products/dianome>`_ which is suitable for this task.